Hosting a BBQ: Should You Disclose Fake Meat?

 What are your thoughts on this situation?
 Share your perspective in the comments below.

-Ultimately, transparency not only enhances the dining experience but empowers guests to make informed decisions about their food.
-Taking these steps can transform a simple BBQ into a memorable culinary adventure.
+This commitment to transparency not only elevates the dining experience but also empowers guests to make informed decisions about what they eat.
+By embracing these practices, a simple BBQ can evolve into a memorable culinary adventure, inviting everyone to share in the joy of exploring innovative food options.